-Coumarin, a natural organic substance, constitutes the base note of woody and oriental fragrances.
-Coumarin is also the essential note of fern accords.
-Coumarin is able to sublimate many fragrances.
-It is also an excellent fixer.
-For all this, coumarin goes perfectly well with other olfactory families.
-Present in 90% of perfumes, coumarin is an inexhaustible range of scents for perfume designers.
+As a natural organic substance, coumarin forms the foundation of woody and oriental fragrances, as well as the essential note of fougère accords.
+With its ability to elevate numerous fragrances and serve as an excellent fixative, coumarin harmonizes with other olfactory families.
+Present in 90% of perfumes, coumarin offers perfumers an extensive array of scents to explore.

 In addition to its use in perfumery, coumarin is also employed as a chemical precursor for the synthesis of anticoagulant medications, such as warfarin.
 The discovery of warfarin, also known as rat poison, was a result of research on coumarin derivatives.